andreterceiro/dio-kotlin--introduction-to-nosql-databases/README.md

 ![MongoDB Compass - shell](images/shell-in-mongodb-compass.png)

+If you insert a document (example: using db.{collection-name}.insertOne()) a collection will be created if it does not exists.

 # Redis

 Is a databas system that stores the information **in memmory**, used to **cache** as example.
 Speed is a characteristics of Redis.